Spider Island (film): Production

 The film is directed by Christopher Smith from a script by David Quantick and Christopher Jolley and produced by Vertigo Films.

-The cast includes Rose Williams, Tim McInnerny, Avani Gregg, Owen Warner, and Andy Nyman as well as Lena Mahfouf, Carlotta Banat, and Anuschka Van Lent.
+The cast includes Rose Williams, Tim McInnerny, Avani Gregg, Owen Warner, and Andy Nyman as well as Lena Mahfouf, Carlotta Banat, Jake Francois and Anuschka Van Lent.

 Principal photography took place in Mauritius in April 2025.

+Release

+The film was released theatrically in the United States on 28 August 2026.
+The film was shown at FrightFest film festival in London on 30 August 2026.